-It was during a night out in a bar in Belfast that things would take a drastic turn for Wiley Harris.
+It was during this evening in a bar in Belfast that things would take a drastic turn for Wiley Harris.
 Harry Coogan, a known pimp in the area, approached Harris and offered him the services of a girl.